Robert Byrd: George W. Bush era

-Byrd praised the nomination of John G. Roberts to fill the vacancy on the Supreme Court created by the death of Chief Justice William Rehnquist.
-Likewise, Byrd was one of four Democrats who supported the confirmation of Samuel Alito to replace retiring Associate Justice Sandra Day O'Connor.
+Byrd praised the John G. Roberts Supreme Court nominations to fill the vacancy on the Supreme Court created by the death of Chief Justice William Rehnquist.
+Likewise, Byrd was one of four Democrats who supported the Samuel Alito Supreme Court nomination to replace retiring Associate Justice Sandra Day O'Connor.

-Like most Democrats, Byrd opposed Bush's tax cuts and his proposals to change the Social Security program.
+Like most Democrats, Byrd opposed the Bush tax cuts and his proposals to change the Social Security program.

-Byrd opposed the 2002 Homeland Security Act, which created the Department of Homeland Security, stating that the bill ceded too much authority to the executive branch.
+Byrd opposed the Homeland Security Act of 2002, which created the United States Department of Homeland Security, stating that the bill ceded too much authority to the executive branch.

 On May 2, 2002, Byrd charged the White House with engaging in "sophomoric political antics", citing Homeland Security Advisor Tom Ridge's briefing of senators in another location instead of the Senate on how safe he felt the U.S. was.

 He also led the opposition to Bush's bid to win back the power to negotiate trade deals that Congress cannot amend, but lost overwhelmingly.
 In the 108th Congress, however, Byrd won his party's top seat on the new Homeland Security Appropriations Subcommittee.

 In July 2004, Byrd released the New York Times best-selling book Losing America: Confronting a Reckless and Arrogant Presidency, which criticized the Bush presidency and the war in Iraq.